 NOTE: There are rumours that these paradise islands have also been ‘bought up’ by Chinese and Russian investors, so who knows how long their shores will remain free of high-rises.
 Rumours that the largest island of Koh Rong will soon have an airport and a golf course threaten to totally destroy the backpacker vibe.

 Read our guide to the 5 Cambodian Islands you need to see before it’s too late!

 Getting to Sihanoukville:

 From Phnom Penh: (4-6 hour bus journey, depending on traffic).
 Most people arrive in Sihanoukville from the capital.
 After sightseeing and shopping, a beach break is the perfect medicine.

 Where to go next?

-Phnom Penh: (A 4 hour bus journey) Chances are you’ve just come from here, but if you’re doing the backward loop, don’t miss Cambodia’s colourful, hectic capital.
+Phnom Penh: (A 4-hour bus journey) Chances are you’ve just come from here, but if you’re doing the backwards loop, don’t miss Cambodia’s colourful, hectic capital.

-Elsewhere on the Cambodian Coast: From Koh Kong to Kampot and Kep, you can explore quaint fishing villages, gorge on delicious seafood barbecues or just laze on deserted beaches.
+Elsewhere on the Cambodian Coast: From Koh Kong to Kampot and Kep, you can explore quaint fishing villages, gorge on delicious seafood barbeques or just laze on deserted beaches.
 Navigating your way along the coast of Cambodia, you’ll feel like an explorer off the beaten track, far far away from the tourist hoards of Siem Reap.
-Read more about Kampot here.